j-roskopf/ModuleMakerPlugin/README.md

 Additional features include:

 1. Specifying gradle template for modules to align with your project specific defaults.
+   1. Allows for custom variables to be replaced with generated values
 2. Aligning the gradle files to follow the module name
 3. Generating both .gradle and .gradle.kts build files for a given module
 <!-- Plugin description end -->